ansible-collections/community.aws/docs/community.aws.s3_bucket_notification_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Events that you want to be triggering notifications.
+                        <div>Events that will be triggering a notification.
 You can select multiple events to send to the same destination, you can set up different events to send to different destinations, and you can set up a prefix or suffix for an event.
 However, for each bucket, individual events cannot have multiple configurations with overlapping prefixes or suffixes that could match the same object key.</div>
                         <div>Required when <em>state=present</em>.</div>
                 </td>
             </tr>